 - Chemical exfoliation may not give you instant or quick results and this can cause desperate people to use it quite often which is not always recommended.

 Is Physical Exfoliation Really Bad On The Face?

-Since physical exfoliation involves using products that have rough particles, people are a bit worried and skeptical about using them.
+Since physical exfoliation involves using products that have rough particles, people are a bit worried and sceptical about using them.
 One thing for you to note is that physical exfoliants on their own are not that bad.
 The only time it can present a problem is when you begin to abuse or overuse it.
-If you use it for too long or you rub your face too hard, you can exfoliate your skin away.
+If you use it for too long or rub your face too hard, you can exfoliate your skin away.
 And that is not a pleasant thing for your skin as it can be compared to giving yourself a first or second-degree burn.

 Is Chemical Exfoliation Bad For The Face?

 Chemical exfoliation is not entirely bad on its own too.
 You just have to stick to products that do not react to your skin or cause irritation.
 And as long as you do not use it longer than required, you are good to go.

 Generally, there is no particular rule of thumb for how often you should use chemical exfoliants.
 Some of the products come with directions for use while some people recommend them daily.
 The best suggestion is actually to experiment and see what works for you.